 Barry and Katelyn Lambert (right), Joy and Michael Haslam (mid)

 The initial patient access framework that was put in place to respond to this pressure was bloated with committees, expert advisory boards and bureaucracy.
 It seemed almost guaranteed to ensure that access would not occur, with a whole raft of onerous requirements at both State and Federal government levels.
-After an initial year where only 300 patients received products, the scheme is now being, and doctors around the country requesting a medical cannabis prescription will soon only be required to complete a single online form with most applications assessed within 48 hours.
-This is exactly the sort of reasonable policy that should have been implemented when applications first started being accepted.
+After an initial year where only 300 patients received products, the scheme is now being significantly overhauled, and doctors around the country requesting a medical cannabis prescription will soon only be required to complete a single online form with most applications assessed within 48 hours.
+This is exactly the sort of reasonable policy that should have been implemented back in October 2016 when applications first started being accepted.
 Unfortunately, it took many months of community activism, intense media criticism, and a lot of unnecessary pain and suffering, to get us there.

 What not to do

-Unlike other countries, such as, Australia attempted to legalise medical cannabis by incorporating it into our existing regulatory system for pharmaceutical products.
+Unlike other countries, such as Canada, Australia attempted to legalise medical cannabis by incorporating it into our existing regulatory system for pharmaceutical products.
 The stated intention was to treat cannabis like any other drug and leave it up to doctors to decide when it was appropriate to prescribe.
 The reality has been perversely different.

 In contrast to Australia, the Canadian system means that doctors don’t have to stand in the way of reasonable patient access while they become experienced in its clinical use.
 This is particularly important for cannabis-based medicines.
 With more than 100 potentially therapeutically active ingredients, available in a near infinite number of combinations and concentrations, it is impractical in the extreme to wait for a century of missed scientific research to be conducted before allowing access.
 Especially since illicit cannabis is already widely available and used.

-In Australia, a doctor needs to make ato the Federal Department of Health specifying the clinical history of the patient; demonstrating they have exhausted all other available therapies; explaining the medical scientific literature they have researched that supports their clinical decision to try a cannabinoid therapy; specify and justify the exact product, dose and treatment regime being requested; and – most of the time – the doctor in question must be a specialist physician, not a general practitioner.
+In Australia, a doctor needs to make a detailed application to the Federal Department of Health specifying the clinical history of the patient; demonstrating they have exhausted all other available therapies; explaining the medical scientific literature they have researched that supports their clinical decision to try a cannabinoid therapy; specify and justify the exact product, dose and treatment regime being requested; and – most of the time – the doctor in question must be a specialist physician, not a general practitioner.
 Thankfully, once our new national framework is fully implemented later this year, doctors will no longer have to submit additional, even more cumbersome, applications to their State or Territory Health Departments.